 - (1) CUSTOMER Satisfaction What are your CUSTOMER satisfaction and dissatisfaction RESULTS?
 What are your RESULTS for KEY MEASURES or INDICATORS of CUSTOMER satisfaction and dissatisfaction?
-How do these RESULTS differ by product offerings, CUSTOMER groups, and market SEGMENTS, as appropriate? - (2) CUSTOMER ENGAGEMENT What are your CUSTOMER ENGAGEMENT RESULTS?
+How do these RESULTS differ by product offerings, CUSTOMER groups, and market SEGMENTS, as appropriate?
+What are the customer satisfaction results of your PLANET FRIENDLY INITIATIVES? - (2) CUSTOMER ENGAGEMENT What are your CUSTOMER ENGAGEMENT RESULTS?
 What are your RESULTS for KEY MEASURES or INDICATORS of CUSTOMER ENGAGEMENT, including those for building CUSTOMER relationships?
 How do these RESULTS compare over the course of your CUSTOMER life cycle, as appropriate?
 How do these RESULTS differ by product offerings, CUSTOMER groups, and market SEGMENTS, as appropriate?
+What are the customer engagement results of your PLANET FRIENDLY INITIATIVES?